notcolumbus/spatialAudiopy/README.md

-# spatialAudiopy
-Robust python framework for Spatial Audio
+# spatialAudiopy : A Robust Python Framework for Spatial Audio